openeemeter/caltrack/docs/index.md

 **Project Lead Technical Consultants:**
 [Open Energy Efficiency](http://openeemeter.org)

-the Open Energy Efficiency team has provided technical support to the the CalTRACK effort under contract with PG&E since 2012.
+The Open Energy Efficiency team has provided technical support to the the CalTRACK effort under contract with PG&E since 2012.
 The core methods that became CalTRACK were initially defined during the Advanced Home Upgrade Software Initiative process, then developed into the OpenEEmeter open source code with support of the California Energy Commission.
 These methods were then further refined and tested in the final beta phase of this effort, resulting in the CalTRACK v1.0 Methods.